ANTAGONISTIC MENTORS

 Okay, let's practice this.

-So far in your life you've experienced large and small antagonistic mentoring moments that likely lay scattered as lost opportunities for growth.
+So far in your life you've experienced large and small antagonistic mentoring people and moments that likely lay scattered as lost opportunities for growth.
 Like most of us, past crisis events were swiftly defended against, but rarely digested as teachings that grow us emotionally and spiritually.
 Let's change that today.

 Preparation: